nhowley72/CEMADEN/ReadMe.md

 6. **Soil Moisture - Mathematical Analysis of Geostatistical Models.ipynb**: Mathematical background and analysis of various geostatistical models used in soil science.
 7. **Soil Moisture - Spherical Kriging.ipynb**: Implementation of spherical kriging for soil moisture prediction.
 8. **Soil Moisture - Time Series Forecasting + Shapiro-Wilk Test.ipynb**: Time series forecasting of soil moisture with normality testing using the Shapiro-Wilk test.
-9. **Soil Moisture - Variogram Models for Cokriging.ipynb**: Analysis and modeling of variograms, essential for cokriging in geostatistics.
+9. **Soil Moisture - Variogram Models for Cokriging.ipynb**: Analysis and modelling of variograms, essential for cokriging in geostatistics.

 ## Contact

-For further information or questions, please reach out to the repository owner.
+For further information or questions, please reach out via LinkedIn or email.

 ---